Code1983/VLSI-Physical-Verification-Workshop/README.md

 Hierrarchical extraction
 DRC errors uncovered by extraction
 ## Netgen
-LVS setup
-Device description
+It can compare and indicate if they do not match
+* layout vs schematic
+* layout vs verilog
 ## Black boxing
+If we are using verilog, it uses logic gates.
+From the perspecive of LVS, all the logic gates are blackboxed i.e LVS will not run unto the transistor level.
+If we want to run the LVS down to transistor level, we would have to splice the subcell onto the verilog netlist.
 ## Verification by XOR
+Comparison by XORing two GDS files to identify if there are any changes present.
 ## ECO

 # Day 3 - Front-end and back-end DRC
 ## Rules
-Back-end (metal layer) rules
+Following are some of important back-end (metal layer) rules to review in a PDK.
-Width
+* Width
-Spacing Notch
+* Spacing Notch
-Wide-Spacing
+* Wide-Spacing
-Minimum Area
+* Minimum Area
-Via overlaps
+* Via overlaps
-Minimum hole
+* Minimum hole
-Slot rules
+* Slot rules
-Via generation rules
+* Via generation rules
-Local interconnect
+* Local interconnect
-Front-end rules
+* Front-end rules
-Transistor rules
+* Transistor rules
-Implants, ID layers, Boundary layers
+* Implants, ID layers, Boundary layers
-Wells, same-net rules
+* Wells, same-net rules
-Deep N-well
+* Deep N-well
-High Voltage rules
+* High Voltage rules
-Resistors
+* Resistors
-Capacitors
+* Capacitors
-Diodes
+* Diodes
-Fixed-layout devices
+* Fixed-layout devices
-Miscellaneous rules
+* Miscellaneous rules
-Off-grid errors
+* Off-grid errors
-Restricted angles
+* Restricted angles
-Latchup rules
+* Latchup rules
-Antenna rules
+* Antenna rules
-Stress rules
+* Stress rules
-Density rules
+* Density rules
-Double vias
+* Double vias
 ## Fill generation algorithm
-Fill blocking
+The metal layer should have certain percentage of area fill so that upper layers can be smooth.
+This is achieved using python script SKY130 process.
 ## DRC in Magic
 DRC styles
 Dumping and viewing DRC results